mennlo/grappling-games/games/guard/supine/split-and-chest-to-chest.md

 **Position:** Supine, feet on the inside between your partner's legs.
 No grips at the start.
 **Objective:** Retain guard by keeping your feet between your partner's legs at all times.
 Use hooks, frames, and movement to prevent the top player from achieving chest-to-chest.
 **Constraints:** Only goal is to retain guard and keep feet between the top player's legs.
 No cloth grips allowed.
-**Win:** Keep your feet between your partner's legs for the duration of the round (no sweeps or submissions).
+**Win:** Keep your feet between your partner's legs for the duration of the round, sweep if you can (no submissions).

 ## Instructions
 1. Partners start with bottom player supine, feet on the inside between the top player's knees; top player on knees, facing the guard.
 Neither player starts with grips, but can form grips after the start (no cloth grips allowed).